www.learn-to-play-rock-guitar.com

 The top string of your guitar is the E string.
 This is the thickest string, and also called the sixth string.

-When you pluck the open string (open is when you're not pressing a finger on the fingerboard), this note is E major.
+When you pluck the open string (open is when you're not pressing a finger on the fingerboard), this note is E natural.

-Following the charts, the next major guitar notes on this string are F major and G major.
+Following the charts, the next natural guitar notes on this string are F natural and G natural.
 Use your first and third fingers to play these.

 A String (Fifth String)